go-i2p/go-i2cp/examples/tls-connection/README.md

 ### Development: Using Insecure Mode

-For development/testing only, you can skip certificate verification:
+For development/testing with **localhost only**, you can skip certificate verification:

 ```go
 client.SetProperty("i2cp.SSL", "true")
 client.SetProperty("i2cp.SSL.insecure", "true")
 ```

-**⚠️ WARNING:** This disables all certificate validation. **Never use in production!**
+**⚠️ CRITICAL SECURITY RESTRICTIONS:**

+✅ **ALLOWED:**
+- Localhost addresses: `127.0.0.1:7654`, `[::1]:7654`
+- Local development/testing only
+- Never in production environments

+❌ **NEVER ALLOWED:**
+- Remote host connections (any non-localhost address)
+- Production deployments
+- Public-facing services
+- Any network-accessible endpoint

+This disables all certificate validation for **localhost connections only**.
+Using insecure mode for remote hosts creates severe security vulnerabilities including man-in-the-middle attacks.

 ## TLS Version and Cipher Suites